Exanis/django-rest-generators/README.md

 DRG will assume a fourth permission exists if you use ``model`` or ``object`` permissions : view_*model*

+##### Existing project

+Sometimes, you may want to add DRG to an existing project, that may already contain some gherkin files.
+In this case, you will need to add
+DRGs step to your project as described below, and fix any possible conflicts, for DRG generated tests to work.

 ## Other tools

 DRG also add some shortcuts that may be usefull in some context and that can be used in your project.